noahehall/theBookOfNoah/0current/databases/scylla/scylladb.md

   - the data is partitioned and retrieved by the primary key
 - data model
   - keyspaces: the highest level of the data model
-    - contains an arbitrary amount of tables depending on X,Y,Z
+    - a collection of tables with attributes that define how data is replicated on nodes.
+    - define several option sthat apply to all tables, most importantly the replication strategy
+    - best practice to have a single keyspace per application/cluster
   - tables: how scylla stores data and can be thougt of as a set of rows and columns
   - columns: defines the data structure in the table
     - each column has a defined data type

-### keyspaces
+#### keyspaces

 - top-level container that stores tables with attributes that define how data is replicated on nodes
 - defines a number of options that apply to all the tables in the keyspace
-  - most importantly is the replication strategy
+  - replication strategy
+  - replication factor

+#### tables

+#### columns

+- partition key: one/more columns thar are responsible for distribution data across the nodes in a cluster
+  - determines in which node a given row is located

 ## tools